 Youth for Hospice (YFH) was founded in 2008 by 12 sophomores at Clarkstown North High School in New City.
-The legacy they left behind continues to grow and the current membership of Youth for Hospice is comprised of boys and girls, freshmen to seniors, and has expanded to several other area high schools.
-Pearl River High School and Clarkstown North are currently the most active Youth for Hospice chapters.
-We are hoping that more local area high schools want to become more involved with YFH!
+The legacy they left behind continues to grow and the current membership of YFH is comprised of freshmen to seniors.
+It has expanded to several other area high schools, with Pearl River High School and Clarkstown North currently being the most active chapters.
+We are hoping to get more local area high schools involved with our program.

 Youth for Hospice members want to share their enthusiasm and community spirit about United Hospice with the hope that it attracts more teen volunteers in the years to come.

 For more information about becoming a YFH member or starting a chapter, please contact Marie Wood Smith, Volunteer Program Coordinator at 845.634.4974, or email email@example.com.